3 best tips for keeping your heels down when riding

 When your instructor is present, he or she can give you invaluable advice and tips on how to correct your seat and to keep your heels down.
 They can also tell you when you're doing it correctly, so you'll learn how it feels.

-Magnetic safety stirrups
+Use magnetic safety stirrups

 Note that our magnetic safety stirrups can also be a great help with correct foot position.
 The magnets in the stirrups and your magnetic insoles pull towards each other, ensuring that your foot is always in the right place.
+This prevents your foot from slipping and allows you to push your heels deeper down without feeling like you might lose your stirrup.

 Though your heels may seem like such a small part of your body, seat and posture, keeping your heels down is very important in order to keep correct balance.
 With simple exercises, you can get a better seat, which will ultimately make your aids even more effective, too.